E-9 Visa in Korea: The EPS Worker's Practical Guide

 Key facts

-- →Maximum E-9 stay is 4 years 10 months; E-9 workers cannot bring their spouse or children to Korea on a dependent visa
+- Maximum E-9 stay is 4 years 10 months; E-9 workers cannot bring their spouse or children to Korea on a dependent visa

-- →E-9 workers are covered by Korea's minimum wage (₩10,030/hour in 2025), overtime, annual leave, severance, and NHIS
+- E-9 workers are covered by Korea's minimum wage (₩10,030/hour in 2025), overtime, annual leave, severance, and NHIS

-- →Workers can change employers if wage arrears, abuse, or factory closure occur, up to 5 times across the full stay
+- Workers can change employers if wage arrears, abuse, or factory closure occur, up to 5 times across the full stay

-- →The 2026 new E-9 entry quota is 80,000, down from 130,000 in 2025 and 165,000 in 2024
+- The 2026 new E-9 entry quota is 80,000, down by 50,000 from 2025

 Korea's E-9 visa is the channel through which most foreign workers arrive.
 If you are coming to Korea to work in a factory, on a farm, at a construction site, on a fishing boat, or in a hotel or restaurant, this is almost certainly the visa you will hold.
-It is also the visa with the sharpest rules about who pays for what, how long you can stay, and how to protect yourself if things go wrong.
+It also comes with the sharpest rules about who pays for what, how long you can stay, and how to protect yourself if things go wrong.
 This guide walks through every step.

 The E-9 (비전문취업) is Korea's non-professional employment visa, issued only through the Employment Permit System (EPS, 고용허가제).
 The EPS is a government-to-government framework, which means recruitment is handled by official agencies on both sides, not private brokers.
 No private agency in Korea can legally charge you a placement fee.
 The system was launched in August 2004 specifically to replace an earlier trainee system that had been exploited by middlemen.

-The E-9 is open to workers from 16 countries that have signed a bilateral Memorandum of Understanding with Korea.
+The E-9 is open to workers from 17 countries that have signed a bilateral Memorandum of Understanding with Korea.
 Applicants are typically aged 18 to 39 (some bilateral MOUs set 38 as the ceiling), must pass the EPS-TOPIK Korean language test with at least 80 out of 200, pass a medical exam, and have no record of deportation or overstay from Korea.
 Criminal convictions carrying imprisonment are disqualifying.

 - Vietnam (베트남), Philippines (필리핀), Indonesia (인도네시아), Thailand (태국)